Stephkd123/ist-303-team-B/README.md

 - Gather user feedback and make refinements. *(½ day)*

 ##### Day 6: Final Review & Documentation
 - Document how the filter works and how developers can update it. *(1 day)*

-7. As a ride-sharing user, I want to integrate my Uber/Lyft account so that I can book a ride directly from the app.
-•	Estimated Time: 15 days
-8. As a visitor, I want to receive recommendations based on budget preferences so that I can choose an affordable transport option.
-•	Estimated Time: 6 days (Stephen Keyen)
-- tasks (3days) - Defining budget criteria (i.e low: <$5, medium: $5-$10, high: >$10)
+---

+## Tech Stack

+- **Language:** Python 3.11
+- **Framework:** Flask
+- **Frontend:** HTML, CSS (with embedded styling)
+- **APIs:** Google Maps API, LA Metro API, Uber/Lyft APIs
+- **Database:** (To be added)
+- **Version Control:** Git & GitHub
+- **Testing:** `pytest`,
+- **Package Management:** (To be added)

+---

+## Features

+- 🧭 Real-time navigation and transit updates
+- 🚗 Ride-sharing integration (Uber, Lyft)
+- 🚌 Public transport routing with time & cost estimates
-- Modify API for budget filtering
+- ♻️ Eco-friendly transport filtering (bike/scooters/EV)
-- Write unit tests(using pytest)
-- tasks2 (3days) - Enhance sorting logic
-- Add Error handling
-- Optimize API response format
-- final testing and documentation
+- 🌍 Location-based and budget-conscious recommendations
-9. As an admin, I want to manage transport service integrations to ensure accurate data updates.
-•	Estimated Time: 10 days
-10. As a developer, I want to integrate an interactive map feature so that users can visualize transport routes.
-•	Estimated Time: 14 days
-12. As a visitor, I want the app to offer multilingual support so that I can navigate it in my preferred language.
-•	Estimated Time: 7 days

-Milestone 1:
+- 📍 Interactive map with nearby stations & pickup points
+- 🌐 Multilingual interface (planned)
+- 🔒 Admin integration for managing transport sources

+---

+### Launch the app
+python app.py

+---
-Meeting Notes
+## Meeting Notes (to be updated)

 Meeting Date: 02/26
-We briefly met to discuss our individual progress on decomposing our user stories into tasks.
+We briefly met to discuss our progress on decomposing our user stories into tasks.
 Each group member will be in charge of one user story and its tasks.
 The five user stories we will be focusing on are:
-- As a visitor, I want to enter my location and destination to receive transport recommendations so that I can choose the best option.
+- As a visitor, I want to enter my location and destination to receive transport recommendations to choose the best option.
 Estimated Time: 10 days (Rhett)
-- As a visitor, I want to see estimated travel time and cost for each transport option so that I can plan my trip effectively.
+- As a visitor, I want to see the estimated travel time and cost for each transport option so that I can plan my trip effectively.
 Estimated Time: 7 days (Tracy)
 - As a visitor, I want to see the nearest public transport stations or ride-sharing pickup points so that I can easily access transport options.
 Estimated Time: 8 days (Charlize)
 - As an event attendee, I want to filter transport options based on sustainability (e.g., public transport and e-scooters) so that I can choose eco-friendly options.
 Estimated Time: 6 days (Rohini)
 - As a visitor, I want to receive recommendations based on budget preferences so that I can choose an affordable transport option.
 Estimated Time: 6 days (Stephen)